mgcrisp/mgcrisp/README.md

 - 👋 Hi, I go by Millie
-- 👀 I’m interested in kpop, math, and data
+- I’m currently looking for opportunities in data analysis using github as a place to store my projects.
-- 🌱 I’m currently looking for opportunities in data analysis using github as a place to store my projects
+- I love kpop, math, and data.
-- 📫 How to reach me mlgrscrisp57@gmail.com
+- Feel free to email me at mlgrscrisp57@gmail.com

 <!---
 mgcrisp/mgcrisp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.